-There was no Federal Review for the Ounce of Prevention Fund/Start Early's Early/Head Start program during 2021.
+There was no Federal Review for Early/Head Start program during 2021.

 Summary of Information Required by the Secretary

 The Start Early Board of Directors and Policy Council received brief summaries and links to all program instructions and informational memorandums; the Head Start Committee of Casa Central's Board of Directors and the Casa Central Policy Committee, comprised of parents with children participating in programming at the Early Learning Academy, also received this information.